Happiness. What does it mean to you? For me, it’s going to bed satisfied that I gave my best in everything I undertook during the day.

 - Sleep well.
 Get at least seven hours of sleep each night.
 Adequate sleep has been shown to promote good health, brain functioning, and emotional well-being.

 - Eat healthy.
 Your body is a temple and you should be selective about what you put into it.
-You need not be a nutritionist, to know a balanced diet is a catalyst of vibrant health.
+You need not be a nutritionist to know that a balanced diet is a catalyst of vibrant health.
 When you are healthy, you can keep the doctor away and focus on being happy.

 - Exercise.
 You don’t need to get a yearly membership at your local gym.
 A five-minute exercise at least four days a week will suffice.
 An article published in the New York Times purports that “small amounts of exercise could have an outsize effect on happiness.”
 That’s because our body releases endorphins during exercise that triggers positive emotions.